Free Pro Tools and three others

 These two mobile apps are similar in function; they’re both fantastic options for any recordist.
-We’ve mentioned and recommended Voice Recorder Pro in this blog before so in this article we’ll talk about the other.
+We’ve mentioned and recommended Voice Record Pro in this blog before so in this article we’ll talk about the other: Sound Recorder Pro.

 Useful for: Recording high quality audio on ordinary phones.

 We like it because: It gives you much more control over your recording quality and formats than the average default phone recorder, without getting too complicated for the less experienced recordist.
 While the in-app ads do take a lot of screen space, they don’t really get in the way of recording, and the minimal interface means you can capture interesting moments with no fumble or fuss.
 The app also offers simple, immediate options for sharing your audio or uploading to the cloud.
 Oh, and it is made by the guys at Tunga : )

 Tip: Choose 44.1 kHZ (CD Quality) or 48 kHZ to capture audio quality suitable for professional applications and/or uploading to the archive.

 THREE: Audacity (Windows, Mac, Linux)

 “The first thing I install in any laptop I use is Audacity.
 The second thing is the web browser.” – R

 Audacity is a free, open-source, professional audio editor for Windows, macOS and Linux.

 Useful for: Simple and advanced single and multi-track editing on even the most basic laptop or PC.